shashikantb/localpulse/root/localpulse/README.md

 # Recommended for Production for better performance and security
 NODE_ENV=production

+# !!
+IMPORTANT FOR PRODUCTION LOGIN !!
+# Use this setting ONLY if your production site is not served over HTTPS.
+# By default, production cookies are 'Secure', meaning browsers only send them over HTTPS.
+# If your load balancer or reverse proxy terminates SSL and talks to Node.js over HTTP,
+# the browser might not send the login cookie, and users will appear logged out.
+# Setting this to 'true' makes the cookie non-secure, which is less safe but may be necessary
+# for certain hosting environments.
+# The best solution is to ensure end-to-end HTTPS.
+# ALLOW_INSECURE_LOGIN_FOR_HTTP=true

 # Google Generative AI API Key (if using Genkit features)
 GOOGLE_GENAI_API_KEY=your_google_genai_api_key